vm-workarea/JenkinsAndroidTest/README.md

 # JenkinsAndroidTest
-Sample Android application to test Jenkins pipeline or build
+Sample Android application to test Jenkins pipeline or job